jaxon-php/jaxon-website/pages/05.examples/02.advanced/01.directories/page.en.md

 menu: Register Directories
 template: jaxon
 cache_enable: false
-description: This example shows how to automatically register all the classes in a set of directories.
 ---

+This example shows how to automatically register all the classes in a set of directories.

 When classes registered from a directory are not namespaced, they all need to have different names, even if they are in different subdirs.